simonbesnard1/gedidb/paper/paper.md

 | Regional-scale query      | 10° × 10° bounding box | 6 months   | relative height metrics, biomass, plant area index | 17.9                 |
 | Continental-scale query   | Amazon Basin           | 1 year     | canopy cover, biomass                              | 28.9                 |

-Benchmarks were conducted on a Linux server equipped with dual Intel® Xeon® E5-2643 v4 CPUs (12 physical cores, 24 threads total), 503 GB RAM, and a combination of NVMe SSD (240 GB) and HDD storage (16.4 TB total).
-Queries were executed from NVMe-backed storage to ensure high I/O performance.
-Compared to workflows based on direct HDF5 access, `gediDB` provides a significant speedup and streamlined user experience.
+Benchmarks were performed on a Linux server with dual Intel® Xeon® E5-2643 v4 CPUs (12 cores, 24 threads), 503 GB RAM, and NVMe SSD (240 GB) + HDD (16.4 TB) storage.
+All queries ran on NVMe-backed data to ensure high I/O throughput.

 # Example use cases

-An illustrative use case involved the analysis of aboveground biomass and canopy cover dynamics across the Amazon Basin ([Fig. 4](#fig4)).
-Leveraging `gediDB`, variables representing aboveground biomass, canopy cover, and vertical canopy structure (i.e., relative height (RH) metrics) were efficiently extracted over large spatial extents and multiple years.
-The data were aggregated within a 1°×1° hexagonal grid framework, enabling spatiotemporal analysis of forest structure change.
-Integration with Python’s geospatial libraries, such as `geopandas` and `xarray`, allowed for a fully reproducible workflow from data extraction to visualization.
-To explore structural drivers of biomass change, a scatter plot analysis compared changes in upper and lower canopy height metrics (ΔRH98 and ΔRH50) with ΔAGBD.
-The greater slope observed between changes in median canopy height (ΔRH50) and aboveground biomass density (ΔAGBD), compared to changes in upper canopy height (ΔRH98) (lower right panel), indicates that biomass dynamics are more closely linked to widespread structural adjustments across the lower and mid-canopy layers rather than to changes restricted to the tallest forest emergents.
+An illustrative use case involved analysing aboveground biomass and canopy cover dynamics across the Amazon Basin ([Fig. 4](#fig4)).
+Using `gediDB`, variables including aboveground biomass, canopy cover, and relative height (RH) metrics were efficiently extracted across large spatial extents and multiple years.
+Data were aggregated within a 1°×1° hexagonal grid to support spatiotemporal analysis of forest structure change.
+The workflow, built on Python libraries such as `geopandas` and `xarray`, was fully reproducible from data extraction to visualisation.

 ![<a name="fig4"></a>Changes in aboveground biomass and canopy cover across the Amazon Basin](figs/amazon_changes.png) *Fig. 4: Visualisation of changes in aboveground biomass density (AGBD) (top left panel) and canopy cover (top right panel) between 2018–2020 and 2021–2023, aggregated to a 1°×1° hexagonal grid over the Amazon Basin.
 The bottom left panel shows the relationship between changes in ΔRH50 and ΔRH98, with each point representing a hexagon.
 The bottom right panel shows the relationship between changes in canopy height metrics (ΔRH50 and ΔRH98) and ΔAGBD, with each point representing a hexagon.
 This highlights how vertical canopy structure dynamics relate to biomass change across the region.*

-Beyond regional change assessments, `gediDB` supports advanced analyses such as biome-level comparisons of forest structural profiles, precise retrieval of GEDI data near field plots for calibration and validation, and the production of spatially gridded datasets at diverse resolutions.
-Recent studies have leveraged GEDI data to map canopy height across global forested ecosystems [@pauls2024estimatingcanopyheightscale], to assess forest disturbances [@HOLCOMB2024114174], and to characterise forest degradation dynamics [@bourgoin2024human].
-These applications demonstrate the potential of GEDI data to inform ecological monitoring and policy development.
-By streamlining data access, subsetting, and integration into scalable workflows, `gediDB` can significantly enhance the efficiency and reproducibility of such large-scale analyses—supporting efforts like global canopy height mapping, disturbance detection, and forest degradation monitoring.

-# Community impact and future development
+# Future development

-`gediDB` fosters an open and collaborative research environmentby actively encouraging community-driven development through its [GitHub repository](https://github.com/simonbesnard1/gedidb).
-Its open-source nature promotes transparency, reproducibility, and long-term accessibility, benefiting a wide range of scientific applications in LiDAR research and environmental analysis.

 Planned future developments for `gediDB` include:

-- Maintaining compatibility with new GEDI data releases and product updates
+- Compatibility with upcoming GEDI product releases
-- Enhancing performance and flexibility in querying profile variables
+- Improved performance and flexibility in querying profile variables
-- Supporting direct reading of native HDF5 files from AWS S3 buckets
+- Support for direct HDF5 access from AWS S3
-- Expanding tutorials and documentation to reach a broader user base
+- Expanded documentation and tutorials
-- Improving the testing framework to ensure greater reliability and maintainability
+- Strengthened testing for reliability and maintainability

-Feedback, feature requests, and code contributions from users and developers are warmly welcomed.
-Through sustained community engagement, `gediDB` aims to continually evolve as a robust and adaptable tool for forest remote sensing and ecosystem monitoring.

 # Conclusion

-`gediDB` substantially improves the practical usability of GEDI LiDAR datasets by addressing key challenges related to data complexity, scalability, and reproducibility.
-Leveraging TileDB’s optimised multidimensional array storage, it enables efficient data management, fast querying, and seamless integration into diverse geospatial analysis workflows.
-This empowers the systematic exploration of forest dynamics and carbon cycling at unprecedented spatial and temporal scales.
-Through its open-source, community-driven design, `gediDB` fosters collaborative progress in remote sensing, ecology, and environmental science, supporting the evolving needs of the Earth observation community.
+`gediDB` enhances the usability of GEDI LiDAR datasets by addressing challenges of data complexity, scalability, and reproducibility.
+Built on TileDB, it enables efficient data management, fast querying, and integration into geospatial workflows—facilitating large-scale analysis of forest dynamics and carbon cycling.
+Its open-source, community-driven design supports ongoing progress in remote sensing and environmental science.